dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 ## 6. Search your repository for any references to the `master` branch specific to your repo, replace them to `main` and push them to `main`

+- Ignore the AzDO pipeline YAML for now (you have updated this before and the master trigger will be removed later on)
 - These can be some custom build scripts, documentation, makefiles...
 - We leave you here to your own device as this can vary between repos
-- Do not rename anything inside of the `/eng/common` directory
+- Do not rename anything inside of the `/eng/common` directory, `.git` directory

 ## 7. ![Maestro enabled](images/maestro-enabled.png) Use [darc](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md) to migrate default channels and subscriptions